Incredible Edibles for Schools:

 Here are some ideas and tips to learn about food origin:

-- Trace your food from fork to farm
+• Trace your food from fork to farm

-- Visit a local grower or Invite a local grower into your class
+• Visit a local grower or Invite a local grower into your class

-- Research what food products Ireland produces.
+• Research what food products Ireland produces.

-- Discover what kind of crops are grown in your county - from Wexford Strawberries to Monaghan Mushrooms!
+• Discover what kind of crops are grown in your county - from Wexford Strawberries to Monaghan Mushrooms!

-- Identify types of food items and if they are grown on trees, plants, vines, bushes or underground
+• Identify types of food items and if they are grown on trees, plants, vines, bushes or underground.

-- You could assign one of our worksheets as a homework task
+• Assign one of our worksheets as a homework task

-- You could make a mini project around it - Make a list of 20 food items in class (or use what's in your lunchbox!) and trace them back to the farm.
+• You could make a mini project around it - Make a list of 20 food items in class (or use what's in your lunchbox!) and trace them back to the farm.
 What did they look like before they were sold in the shop?
 Ex: picture of cheese - which comes from a cow.
 Picture of bread - which comes from grain

-- Take some pictures from your fridges/cupboards and guess if they came from a factory (processed) or from the farm!
+• Take some pictures from your fridges/cupboards and guess if they came from a factory (processed) or from the farm!

-- Cut out labels from food at home - stick the labels to a picture of the world map depending on their country of origin and see how far away they have travelled!
+• Cut out labels from food at home - stick the labels to a picture of the world map depending on their country of origin and see how far away they have travelled!

-- Pick a food item and get the students to explore the steps taken to bring it from farm to fork.
+• Pick a food item and get the students to explore the steps taken to bring it from farm to fork.
 Do they grow on trees, on bushes, underground (root vegetables) or above ground?
 They can make a poster, write a story or take photos of the food at each stage of the process

 Task-2: Identifying Irish